-Today's enterprises rely on machine learning-powered predictions to guide business strategy, such as by forecasting demand and mitigating risk.
-For an increasing number of businesses, machine learning (ML) underpin their core business model, like financial institutions that use ML models to approve or reject loan applications.
+Today’s enterprises rely on machine learning-powered predictions to guide business strategies, such as forecasting demand and mitigating risk.
+For an increasing number of businesses, machine learning (ML) underpins their core business model, like financial institutions that use ML models to approve or reject loan applications.

-Rare are the data science and engineering teams who are prepared for this “Day 2” , the day their models meet the real world; as they invest the majority of their time researching, training, and evaluating models.
-While it’s clear that teams want to address any potential issues before they arise, there is a lack of clear processes, tools and requirements for production systems.
-Today, the industry still lacks guidelines of what an optimal ML infrastructure should look like
+Rare are the data science and engineering teams who are prepared for this “Day 2”, the day their models meet the real world; as they invest the majority of their time researching, training, and evaluating models.
+While it’s clear that teams want to address any potential issues before they arise, there is a lack of clear processes, tools, and requirements for production systems.
+Today, the industry still lacks guidelines on what an optimal ML infrastructure should look like

 It’s instinctive to focus on model performance as a key metric, but detecting degraded performance might only be achieved too late or remain undetected, as it requires the ability to collect the ground truth – which in many cases is missing or is only collected once your business has suffered a blow.

-It's crucial to monitor the stability of entire ML flow, including input, inferences, and output.
-This allows you to spot the earliest indication of drifts in real time.
+It’s crucial to monitor the stability of the entire ML flow, including input, inferences, and output.
+This allows you to spot the earliest indication of drifts in real-time.
 Additionally, monitoring input delivers useful insights into the cause of drifts, which speeds up diagnostics and remediation.